 Our executive recruiting process is designed to draw from diverse candidate lists.
 Mentoring and sponsorship programmes are in place to promote a more diverse leadership pipeline.

 We also aim to develop a pipeline of diverse talent by encouraging young people including young women to pursue science, technology, engineering and mathematics (STEM) careers.

 We value our people and the contribution they make.
 We pay them fairly for the work they do and we aim to create a working environment where there are equal opportunities for all our people so they can fulfil their potential and contribute to our business success, irrespective of their gender.

-The Government has introduced regulations for gender pay gap reporting for companies in the UK.
-The regulations are intended to encourage employers to take informed action to close their gender pay gaps where one exists.
+The regulations for gender pay gap reporting for UK companies are intended to encourage employers to take informed action to close their gender pay gaps where one exists.

 In our 2018 report we have published our gender pay data for our UK workforce and for our UK legal entities with 250 or more employees, as required by the regulations.
 The report also outlines our actions and commitments to improve the gender balance of our UK workforce.